actions-marketplace-validations/WebFuzzing_evomaster-action/README.md

 * __args__: command-line arguments given to _EvoMaster_.
 These are exactly the same you would use when running _EvoMaster_ on your local machine.

 In this example, we used the arguments:

-* _--writeWFCReport true_: this is essential to analyze the results of _EvoMaster_ (e.g., to fail the build if any fault is found).
-Future versions of _EvoMaster_ might have this option on by default, but still specifying it manually here does not harm

 * _--blackBox true_: specifying we are doing _black_box_ testing. for historical reasons, default testing mode in _EvoMaster_ is _white-box_.